Teriks/pake/docs/source/multitasking.rst

        with ctx.multitask() as mt:
            for i, o in ctx.outdated_pairs:

+               # Force ctx.call to write all process output as one chunk
+               # when we are running with more than one job, by binding
+               # the collect_output argument using functools.partial

+               # this prevents the output from being scrambled in with
+               # the output from other invocations if there happens to
+               # be error or warning information printed to the tasks
+               # io queue

+               sync_call = partial(ctx.call, collect_output=pk.max_jobs > 1)

                # Submit a work function with arguments to the threadpool

-               mt.submit(ctx.call, ['gcc', '-c', i, '-o', o])
+               mt.submit(sync_call, ['gcc', '-c', i, '-o', o])

     @pk.task(build_c, i=pake.glob('obj/*.o'), o='main')